|

-ABCDrawHTML uses the MSHTML rendering library to render HTML documents.
+ABCDrawHTML uses the MSHTML rendering library to render HTML

 For an added level of security you may wish to run ABCDrawHTML

 under COM+.
-By doing this you completely isolate the rendering process
+By doing this you completely isolate the rendering

-from your web application.
+process from your web application.

 It is easy to create a COM+ package containing the ABCDrawHTML